kidscancode/godot_recipes/src-4/content/basics/file_io.md

 ### Wrapping up

-This article just scratches the surface of what you can do with the `File` object.
-For the full list of available `File` methods, see the [File documentation](https://docs.godotengine.org/en/latest/classes/class_file.html).
+This article just scratches the surface of what you can do with the `FileAccess` object.
+For the full list of available `FileAccess` methods, see the [FileAccess documentation](https://docs.godotengine.org/en/latest/classes/class_fileaccess.html).